 So I ditched the backpack…

-…and bought another backpack.
-(I still had a few lessons to learn about why backpacks suck).
+…and bought another bag.
+(I still had a few lessons to learn why backpacks suck).

-I applied the above lessons by getting one that had a zipper for side-access (as well as top and bottom), and some extra pockets, side pockets and a padded hip belt.
-As for traipsing into swishy hotels with a backpack, I didn’t think my full-time travels would allow much luxury so I conceded to the “practicality” of a backpack.
+I applied the above lessons by getting a day pack that had a zipper for side-access (as well as top and bottom), some extra pockets, side pockets and a padded hip belt.
+As for traipsing into swishy hotels with a backpack, I didn’t think my full-time travels would allow much luxury, so I conceded to the “practicality” of a backpack.

-My new pack of choice was the Gregory Deva:
+My new pack of choice was the high quality Gregory Deva.

-Although this backpack was great for proper mountaineering and trips into the wilderness, it sucked for travel.
-Or rather, it sucked for me – and I realized that I hate backpacks in general.
+Although this backpack was great for proper mountaineering and trips into the wilderness, it sucked for short trip travel.
+Or rather, it sucked for me – and I realized that I hate large backpacks in general.
 Here’s why:

 - They kill your back.
-Hoisting them on and off is awkward, uncomfortable, and rarely graceful.
+Hoisting them on and off is awkward, not comfortable to wear, and rarely graceful.

 - Two words: airport lineups.
 You either have to wear your pack the whole time you’re in line (which can be hours), or you have to unceremoniously kick it along, two feet at a time.

 - They’re incompatible with daypacks.
 I need a daypack to house my laptop and other carry-on essentials.
 So it means I’m one of those dorks with a big backpack on my back and a daypack on my front.
 (Sorry if you’re one of those “dorks” – but I think it looks ridiculous, and I know from experience that it’s hot and uncomfortable, and it irrefutably labels – and targets – you as a tourist).